Aticks Ypachay: Diaguita-Kakán identity through ancestral pottery in the Limarí Valley, Chile

 Diaguita-Kakán pottery vessels, Am1939,08.10, Am1939,08.2, Am1939,08.11, Photo: Lasta Anku Association. © The Trustees of the British Museum.

-Furthermore, by articulating the Indigenous association based in Combarbalá, Limarí, Chile, and the collections of the British Museum, the project is a bridge where the Diaguita-Kakán bring their knowledge, traditions, and expertise in pottery-making into the Museum.
+By articulating the Indigenous association based in Combarbalá, Limarí, Chile, and the collections of the British Museum, the project is a bridge where the Diaguita-Kakán bring their knowledge, traditions, and expertise in pottery-making into the Museum.
 As a result, the collaborative documentation and study created insightful ideas into Diaguita’s material culture, its oral traditions, and its contemporary presence in today’s Chile.

 With this collaboration with the Lasta Anku Educational Association, the project will produce pedagogical material for Diaguita-Kakán teachers to use in schools, centred around the relevance of local sources of raw material for pottery production, the changes in its use across time, and their journey to the British Museum through the collection.
 Aticks Ypachay, then, explores the symbolic meaning of pottery and its makings in the past and present with a special focus on natural resources.
-These outputs, likewise, will contribute to highlighting the role that ancestral ceramics have in visualising and strengthening the territorial struggles of Diaguita-Kakán communities in the face of climate change and increasing extractive activities in the Limarí Valley.
+These outputs, likewise, contribute to highligh the role that ancestral ceramics have in visualising and strengthening the territorial struggles of Diaguita-Kakán communities in the face of climate change and increasing extractive activities in the Limarí Valley.

 Photos from the Lasta Anku Seminar II “From Museums to a Live Peoples: Heritage.
 Identity and Human Rights [De los museos al Pueblo Vivo: Patrimonio, Identidad y DDHH].
 Monte Patria, Limarí, Coquimbo.
 June 30 – July 1, 2023.
 From left to right: Jenifer Araya Flores, Vicente Alfaro Norton, Alexis Escobar Muñoz and Katherine Galleguillos Zepeda.
 First time photos of the Cruz Montt collection at the British Museum were shared with communities.

-Climate change and pottery production:
+Climate change and pottery production

 The ecological context of the Limarí region is a relevant angle of this project as it is a zone impacted by climate change and extractivism.
 Lasta Anku’s fieldwork in Chile, conducted between September 2022 and primarily in July 2024 for SDCELAR, has shed light on how Diaguita’s pottery production connects ancestral spirituality, traditional knowledge and the use of natural resources, now endangered, with ceramic-making.
 Pottery production is embedded and depends on natural resources such as clay – tuturako (river reed flowers)-, water, plants, and minerals for creating pigments.
 Diaguita-Kakán ceramics are inextricably tied to the nature in the community’s land.
 The vessels, therefore, are a tangible testament to the Diaguita-Kakán close relationships with their territory.